 As part of developing the commodity and service strategy, any existing contracts and framework agreements which are appropriate for the procurement should be used.
 The linked list is not exhaustive, and other frameworks may be available.
 Caution must be exercised regarding the use of speculative frameworks.
 Some factors to be considered in this area can be found in SPPN 03/2017.

-For purchases with a value under £5,000 (ex VAT) where there is no existing contract, an ePC may be used.
-It is good practice for the cardholder to obtain three quotes for purchases to ascertain value for money and to inform decisions.
-These quotes can be made in writing from the relevant suppliers.
-These quotes must be obtained before making a decision on the basis of VfM.
+For purchases with a value under £1,000 (ex VAT) an ePC may be used.
+It is good practice for the cardholder to obtain a quote for purchases to ascertain value for money and to inform decisions.
+This quote can be made by telephone or in writing from the relevant supplier.